 Dear Avid - Make One Version of Media Composer to Rule Them All

-That fact that a movie or TV show gets made at all is a miracle, but that’s especially true when a team uses Media Composer in post-production.
+The fact that a movie or TV show gets made at all is a miracle, but that’s especially true when a team uses Media Composer in post-production.

 Before you dismiss that, here!
 Check out Avid’s official Version Matrix for Media Composer.